tongwu-sh/SK.RetryLib/README.md

 task.Wait();
 ```
 ###Use Retry Policy###
-Retry Policy used for only retry specific Exception, RetryLib provide WebRetryPolicy and IORetryPolicy.
+Retry Policy used for only retry specific Exception, RetryLib provide <i>WebRetryPolicy</i> and <i>IORetryPolicy</i>.
 Developer can implement IRetryPolicy for custom use.
 ```csharp
 var task = Retry.FuncAsync(
                 async () =>